UniMath/agda-unimath/src/commutative-algebra/powers-of-elements-commutative-semirings.lagda.md

   {l : Level} (A : Commutative-Semiring l) where

-  power-succ-Commutative-Semiring' :
+  successor-law-power-Commutative-Semiring' :
     (n : ℕ) (x : type-Commutative-Semiring A) →
     power-Commutative-Semiring A (succ-ℕ n) x ＝
-    mul-Commutative-Semiring A x (power-Commutative-Semiring A n x) power-succ-Commutative-Semiring' =
+    mul-Commutative-Semiring A x (power-Commutative-Semiring A n x) successor-law-power-Commutative-Semiring' =
-    power-succ-Semiring' (semiring-Commutative-Semiring A)
+    successor-law-power-Semiring' (semiring-Commutative-Semiring A)
 ```

 ### Powers by sums of natural numbers are products of powers